This post may contain affiliate links.

 Even if he does not deliver you from this trial in the way you hope, know that God is good, he loves you, and he has a plan.
 No matter the outcome, he is worthy to worship and serve.

 Right now my family is walking through a valley – a valley I heard of but never imagined would be my own.
 This year our 2-year-old daughter was diagnosed with a form of childhood cancer, leukemia.
-Her thinning hair, her pain, her many medications, her days in the hospital instead of at the playground hurt my mommy heart so bad, and we have two years of treatment to go.
+Her thinning hair, her pain, her many medications, her days in the hospital instead of at the playground hurt my mommy’s heart so badly, and we have two years of treatment to go.
 Countless times I’ve cried out in the spirit of Job, “Why, Lord?”

 I’ve seen Him answer time and time again through little daily mercies and the power of His Word.
 Before this, I had little difficulty in my life, but Jesus in His faithfulness prepared us for this by deepening our knowledge of Scripture, and thus Himself.